 - Download REV’s Biogas Educational Factsheet (pdf)

 - Union of Concerned Scientists page on Biogas

 - US Department of Energy, Energy Efficiency & Renewable Energy, Alternative Fuels and Advanced Vehicles Data Center

 - “How it Works” animation from CVPS’ Cow Power Page

 - Project brochure for Washington Electric Cooperative’s Coventry landfill gas to energy project (pdf).

 - Are biogas systems/anaerobic digesters only for farm use?

 - Does biogas contribute to climate change?

-Anaerobic digestion (AD) is the process by which organic materials, in an enclosed vessel, are broken down by microorganisms in the absence of oxygen.
-Anaerobic digestion produces biogas, consisting primarily of methane and carbon dioxide.
+Anaerobic digestion (AD) is a biological process that occurs when organic matter is decomposed by bacteria in an oxygen-free environment.
+This process produces biogas, which consists primarily of methane and carbon dioxide.
+This gas can be recovered, treated, and used to generate energy in place of traditional biofuels.
 AD systems are also often referred to as biogas systems.
 Ontario Ministry of Energy

 No. Anaerobic digesters, although more commonly found on farms, can be used in other settings.